oio/bouncing-band/README.md

 ## A portable random orchestra

-Bouncing Band turns any space in a random musical instrument.
-Just use objects and characters from the oio orchestra to generate chaotic nonsense and annoy all your friends and family.
+Bouncing Band turns any space in a musical instrument.
+Just use objects and characters from the random orchestra to create music and beats, or just fill the room with chaotic noise.

 The experiment runs from a regular website in your browser, without requiring additional downloads or applications to install.
 Just browse to the project page [https://bouncing.band](https://bouncing.band) from a device that supports WebXR (Chrome Android 81+).